-Bridges Christian College has not achieved accreditation status with the Association of Biblical Higher Education.
-Furthermore, it is every institution's prerogative concerning what credites they accept.
+Bridges Christian College is candidates for accreditation with the Association of Biblical Higher Education.
+Furthermore, it is every institution's prerogative concerning what credits they accept.
 Students have received consideration of credit transfer at other institutions when the appropriate documentation is provided.
 If a student desires to transfer credits to another institution, BCC recommends that the student check the policies of the institution to determine if the institution will accept BCC credits prior to enrollment at BCC.